Las Cumbres Observatory Gravitational-Wave Follow-up in the Third and Fourth Observing Runs: Strengths and Weaknesses of a Rapid Response Galaxy Targeted Strategy: Alerts and Observations

 \section{Alerts and Observations}

 Each GW event identified by the LVK receives a GW Candidate Event Database (GraceDB)\footnote{\url{https://gracedb.ligo.org}} superevent ID (denoted with a leading `S'), and, if the event later surpasses $p_{astro}>50\%$ following final analysis, a GW Transient Catalog \citep[GWTC;][]{gwtc_2, abbott2023_gwtc3, abbott2022_gwtc2_1} ID (denoted with a leading `GW').
 We use the GWTC ID if available.
 Otherwise, we use the GraceDB ID for the events presented in this paper.
 The GWTC/GraceDB IDs of the seven events followed by Las Cumbres During O3 are GW190425, GW190426\_152155, S190510g, GW190728\_064510, GW190814 \citep{gw190814_abbott2020}, S190822c and GW191216\_213338.
 Of these events, one (S190822c) was retracted, and one (S190510g) was not retracted but does not appear in the GWTC due to having its $p_{astro}$ later re-evaluated to $<50\%$.
 The two events followed by Las Cumbres during O4 were S240422ed and S250206dm, detected during O4b and O4c, respectively.
 Events from these sub-runs have yet to be published in official GW catalogs.
 S240422ed had its $p_{astro}$ re-evaluated to $<50\%$ a few weeks after its detection \citep{gcn36812_s240422ed_lowsig}.
 In Table \ref{tab:events_summary} we provide a summary of all the alerts followed.
-We retrieve the alert information for GWTC events from the GW Open Science Center \citep[GWOSC;][]{gwosc_abbott_2023} website\footnote{\url{https://gwosc.org/eventapi/html/GWTC/}} and for non-GWTC events from GraceDB
+We retrieve the alert information for GWTC events from the GW Open Science Center \citep[GWOSC;][]{gwosc_abbott_2023} website\footnote{\url{https://gwosc.org/eventapi/html/GWTC/}} and for non-GWTC events from GraceDB.

 Las Cumbres observations of prioritized galaxies during O3 (O4) were taken in the $g$, $r$ and/or $i$ ($g$, $r$, $i$ and/or $z$) filters, with exposure times of 240 and 300 seconds (depending on the galaxy distance), and a 24-hour cadence.
 The choice of filters was motivated by the preference to obtain early multi-band color information during the critical initial hours \citep{Arcavi_early_hours}, even at the expense of maximizing sky coverage.
 This strategy enables the characterization of transient candidates at early times, even in cases where their identification is achieved in retrospect following discovery by more sensitive facilities.
 The adopted cadence represents a compromise between covering a sufficient number of prioritized galaxies and revisiting previously observed targets on the typical time scales for significant changes in emission properties, according to models.